We all are getting into the holiday spirit…why not keep things eco-friendly while celebrating the holidays?

-Emily from 52 Mantels talks about seeing these trees for $45!
+Emily from 52 Mantels talks about seeing these trees for sale at Anthropologie for $45!
 That’s a good bit of money for something so small, right?
-She decided to make her own paper tree out of printed paper (your old books) and shows us how here.
+She decided to make her own paper Christmas tree out of printed paper (your old books).
+That’s a book smart girl.

 Paper Ball Ornaments

 Let’s add to the ornament mix with some paper ball ornaments.
 These ornaments were made from an old encyclopedia, but you could use any other old book you have, or even newspaper.
 Head on over to Rhymes With Magic to learn how to make these unique paper Christmas ornaments.

 This tree is a little bit different from the one shown above.
 Still using old book paper, you can create some unique paper trees to decorate your home for the holidays.
 The options to decorate these trees are endless.
 Samantha outlines how to make these trees and has more pictures of other trees she’s made on her blog, Crafty Texas Girls.

 This Christmas ornament uses a juice or milk carton and some old paper from a newspaper or book, along with popsicle sticks.
 Instead of throwing these things in the trash, make a quick, simple craft out of them.
 You can get Bethany’s plans and tips on her Pitter & Glink blog.
 Teachers, this could be a fun class activity using leftover drink cartons from the lunchroom!
 Juice carton Christmas ornaments would be cute for the kids to take home or give as a gift.